Adult Onset Leukemia

 We distinguish adult leukemia from pediatric because the diseases and their treatments are different.
 Today, childhood leukemia patients have a very high rate of response and cure; while the adult forms of this disease continue to pose more difficult challenges.
-For that reason, we focus our testing on adult disease forms.
+For that reason, we focus our testing on adult leukemia forms.

 Leukemia is a group of diseases that affect the development of blood cells in the bone marrow.
 The type of cell affected and the rate of cell growth determine the leukemia type.

 - Acute Lymphocytic (Lymphoblastic) Leukemia (ALL) is the most common type of leukemia in children, but it also occurs in adults.
 ALL is caused by an overproduction of immature lymphocytes.
 In adults, the risk of developing this disease increases after age 50.

 - Acute Myelogenous (Myelocytic, Myeloblastic, Myeloid or granulocysts) Leukemia (AML) affects the granulocytes in the bone marrow.
 In AML, these cells do not mature normally.
 The bone marrow becomes filled with blasts, which inhibit the production of normal cells.
 This is the most common form of adult onset leukemia.

 - Chronic Lymphocytic (Lymphoblastic) Leukemia (CLL) is the second most common type of adult onset leukemia and is found most often after age 50.
 This type occurs when the bone marrow and lymph organs produce too many mature lymphocytes.
 Their overabundant production crowds out other cells and can collect in the blood, bone marrow, spleen and lymph node tissue.
 CLL typically progresses slowly and can take years to display any symptoms.